Who is the speaker for Fall Convocation?

 Can I bring a bag into the arena?

 To provide a safe environment for attendees, the University has implemented a clear bag policy and is utilizing metal detectors for Fall Convocation.
-These security enhancements mirror those used for recent events at Scott Stadium, John Paul Jones Arena, the Concert for Charlottesville, and the Bicentennial Launch Celebration.
+These security enhancements mirror those used for events at Scott Stadium and John Paul Jones Arena.
 All bags must be clear plastic, vinyl, or PVC and can not exceed 12" x 6" x 12".
 More information is available here.

 Where do I pick up my cap and gown?